Soulmate (2013 film): Synopsis

 Devastated by the loss of her husband from a car accident, Audrey (Anna Walton) tries to commit suicide but is saved from death by her sister Alex (Emma Cleasby).
 She decides that the best course of action would be to stay in a cottage in the secluded Welsh countryside, where she will try to overcome her loss and her personal feelings of guilt about her husband's death.
-On her first day there Audrey meets local Theresa (Tanya Myers) and her husband Dr Zellaby (Nick Brimble), who tell her about the cottage's previous owner, Douglas (Tom Wisdom), that died 30 years prior due to suicide.
+On her first day there, Audrey meets local Theresa (Tanya Myers) and her husband Dr Zellaby (Nick Brimble), who tell her about the cottage's previous owner, Douglas (Tom Wisdom), that died 30 years prior due to suicide.
 Soon Audrey begins to hear strange noises and discovers a locked door, which Zellaby states has not been opened since Douglas's death.
-Eventually the noises become too much for her and Audrey forces the door open to discover that it has many various items belonging to Douglas, including letters from his fiancee Nell (Rebecca Kiser).
-At this point Douglas begins to manifest himself within the house, revealing himself to Audrey.
+Eventually the noises become too much for her and Audrey forces the door open to discover that it has many various items belonging to Douglas, including letters from his fiancée Nell (Rebecca Kiser).
+At this point, Douglas begins to manifest himself within the house, revealing himself to Audrey.
 The two are able to converse with one another but cannot physically interact and they begin to form an emotional bond.
-However, as time passes the question arises as to whether or not Douglas is a kindred spirit or something more sinister.
+However, as time passes, the question arises as to whether or not Douglas is a kindred spirit or something more sinister.